monkeyscage/SuperOwned/README.md

 So pay attention to what you attach to your beloved valuable contract!

 Renting Borrowing and Lending are just ONLY 3 examples of ideal procedures connected to CONTRACT OWNERSHIPS.
-When a contract is declared as "is SuperOwned", so ANY KIND of smart trick will be admitted in the future regarding the ownership of the contract, and any module can be easily applied.any kind
+When a contract is declared as "is SuperOwned", so ANY KIND of smart trick will be admitted in the future regarding the ownership of the contract, and any module can be easily applied.

 Please feel free to suggest changes to the code!